 Do insurance companies cover the windshield chip repair costs?
 Most companies would rather waive the deductible and have the glass repaired rather than have it replaced since the cost is considerably less for a repair.
 Therefore, if you carry a comprehensive insurance policy regardless if you have a glass waiver or glass endorsement on your policy, most insurance companies will cover the full cost of the repair.
 So, if you have comprehensive coverage with a $500 deductible and your windshield is in repairable condition (up to 6 inches with insurance) than your insurance company will waive your deductible if the repair is successful.
 State Farm is the only insurance company (now) that requires you to have the glass waiver or endorsement on your policy for them to cover the cost of the windshield chip repair.
-Start your Windshield Repair Claim Now!

 Will filing a auto windshield replacement claim affect my rates?
 No. Arizona state law ARS 20-263 states that a “no fault claim” for windshield replacement will not raise your rates.
 Therefore, your insurance company cannot raise your rates due to accidents caused by flying objects, vandalism, extreme temperatures, natural disasters, or kicked up rocks.

 Is Scottsdale Windshield Replacement approved by my insurance company?
 Yes.
-Scottsdale Windshield Replacement is now a preferred member for many major insurance companies including; American Family, Geico, Farmers, USAA, Hartford, Allstate, AAA, Travelers, Encompass, Costco, American Express, Liberty Mutual, Progressive, Nationwide, AIG, Met-Life, Esurance, and many more.
+Scottsdale Windshield Replacement is now a preferred member for many major insurance companies including; State Farm, American Family, Geico, Farmers, USAA, Hartford, Allstate, AAA, Travelers, Encompass, Costco, American Express, Liberty Mutual, Progressive, Nationwide, AIG, Met-Life, Esurance, and many more.
 We are also a preferred member of Safelite Solutions and LYNX service who are third party administrators for many insurance companies.

 What if I don’t know if I have a deductible or coverage?
 No problem.
 Give us a call and we will help you report the claim and obtain insurance coverage.
 It doesn’t hurt to ask, right?
 If you have a deductible or don’t have coverage, we can otherwise give you all your options and let you decide what is best for you.
-Get a car windshield replacement price now!

 Is filing a windshield replacement insurance claim difficult?
 No. In most cases, it can be completed in less than fifteen minutes.
 Call our local shop direct or file your auto windshield replacement claim online and we will take care of the rest.